JupiterOne/sdk/docs/integrations/development.md

 ##### `jobState`

-The `jobState` object is used for collecting entities and relationships that have been created throughout the integration run via the `addEntities` and `addRelationships` functions.
+The `jobState` object is used for collecting entities, relationships, and mapped relationships that have been created throughout the integration run via the `addEntities`, `addRelationships`, and `addMappedRelationships` functions.

 Previously collected integration data can be collected via the `iterateEntities` and `iterateRelationships` function.
 These functions will initially allow for